- March 13, 2019

 A big part in being preventative is having a well thought out maintenance plan to ensure that everything is being looked at in a timely manner and because units are operated in a variety of conditions what might be to be a priority for some may not be at the top of the list for others.
 A qualified repair facility should be able to also help and advise you on a maintenance plan that would best suit your situation.

 Trailers have huge value in the transport industry but unfortunately, are often neglected and underrated in comparison to their truck counterparts.
 How do you think your fleet lines up with industry standards?
 What measures have you taken to ensure a safe fleet?
-I’d love to hear your take on the subject, please comment blow.
+Do you have a designated truck service shop?
+I’d love to hear your take on the subject, please comment below.